 Wales is so underrated as a country, but it has more castles per square mile than any other place in the world.
 It has a population of 3 million, of which only 20% can speak the official Welsh language, and there are 4 sheep for every person who lives there.
 It is the land of King Arthur, the birthplace of the man in which Mount Everest is named, and it competes with Iceland for the most stunning landscapes I’ve ever seen.

-So if Wales isn’t already on your European radar, here’s four reasons to entice you to visit:
+So if Wales isn’t already on your European radar, here are four reasons to entice you to visit: